 A group of pins of a cell can be logically considered together by declaring a PIN with a range.
 A pin can be declared with one dimension or two dimensions.
-For example, pin is declared with two dimensions, the second dimension shall specify the index of the first and the last rows of the two-dimension pin object.
+For example,

-PINA ;// declares a scalar pin APIN [1:8]A1 ;// declares pin A1 with bits numbered 1 through 8PIN [1:8]A2[1:4] ;// declares pin A2 with two dimensions
+PINA ;// declares a scalar pin APIN [1:8]A1 ;// declares pin A1 with bitsnumbered 1 through 8A2[1:4] ;// declares pin A2 with twodimensionsA2[1:4] ;// declares pin A2 with two

 When a pin is declared with one dimension, the left number in the range shall specify the most significant bit number and the right number shall specify the least significant bit number.
-If the
+If the pin is declared with two dimensions, the second dimension shall specify the index of the first and the last rows of the two-dimension pin object.